paulmayer-fullstacker/underworld-wizards/readmeSolution.md

 - Response Body (for all): What data will be returned on success/failure? (i.e., 200 OK, 400 Bad Request, 500 Internal Server Error).

-With a clear plan (of function and form) I could begin backend development, taking an iterative, test-driven approach.
+With a clear plan (of function and form) we could begin backend development, taking an iterative, test-driven approach.
 The Database setup and ORM configuration had already been provided, as had Core Authentication & User Management.
 Some basic user routes had been supplied in prior exercises.
 These needed to be augmented and enhanced to fulfil the API routes for each functional operation.
-VSCode’s REST Client was extensively used here, to ensure that key contracts (registration, login, and token validation) work correctly, before moving on.
-The author systematically defining and testing (VSCode REST Client) API requests for all the data resources (i.e., GET /api/posts, and POST /api/comments).
+VSCode’s REST Client was extensively used here, to ensure that key contracts (registration, login, and token validation) worked correctly, before moving on.
+The team systematically defining and testing (VSCode REST Client) API requests for all the data resources (i.e., GET /api/posts, and POST /api/comments).

 ---